openspending/fiscal-data-package/specification.md

 ## Data

 Budget data packages are required to include at least one data resource that describes budget data.
 This resource can consist of either expenditures or revenues, and it can be either aggregated or transactional.
-The category of the data resource is given by the combination of the `type` and `granularity` attributes of its `budgetDescription` metadata.
+The category of the data resource is given by the combination of the `financialStatement` and `granularity` attributes of its `budgetDescription` metadata.
 Each category is associated with its own set of required and recommended fields.

 The required data file contains a set of budget data.
 Each row in the data file MUST describe a single category of expenditure or revenue (or, for transactional data, a single transaction either to or from a government entity) at a single stage of the budget process.